JihyunBang/jihyunbang.github.io/sample_page.md

 summary(all_trips_v2$ride_length)
 ```

-### 14. Calculate average ride time for each day and rearrange days in order
+### 14. Calculate average ride time and rearrange days of the week

+The aggregate() function will help with computing summary statistics to find the average ride time and the ordered() function will order the days of the week.

 ```javascript
 aggregate(all_trips_v2$ride_length~all_trips_v2$member_casual + all_trips_v2$day_of_week, FUN=mean)